 Clay litter is heavy, which means that it takes effort to lug the bag around and can be difficult to pour from the container.
 It also means that the litter tray itself is quite heavy.
 For some people, this weight isn’t a problem, but others prefer lightweight litter.
 Lightweight materials are easier to lift and store, but they do tend to get stuck in your cat’s fur and claws more easily, causing the litter to track more readily.

 Some cat litters may be described as dust-free.
 Dust is especially a problem with clay litters.
 As the clay sits in the bag, the tiny particles on the outside of the litter gather at the bottom of the bag, and when you open and pour the contents out, this can form a dust cloud.

 This cloud can be quite damaging to cats and people that suffer from asthma or respiratory problems, and some people simply don’t like the idea of cat litter dust around their house.
 Look for dust-free, minimal dust, and de-dusted options to avoid these clouds.

-World’s Best Unscented Clumping Corn Cat Litter is a great combination of affordability and good quality litter that clumps and masks smells.
+World’s Best Unscented Clumping Corn Cat Litter is a great combination of affordability and good quality litter that clumps and masks smells, making it our overall best cat litter.
 If you are looking to spend less, we found Dr. Elsey’s Precious Cat Unscented litter offered the best value for money.

 Hopefully, our reviews have helped you find the litter that best meets your needs, whether you value lightweight, dust-free, or any other litter feature.